beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ### Destroy a single document

-Destroy a single document by passing an Object containing:
+Destroy a single document by passing an object containing:
 - `table` - **String** *(required)*
 - `key` - **String** *(required)*